Zodomo/Hyperchat/README.md

 forge build
 ```

 `forge test` is not implemented yet.
-Testing must be done manually by deploying the Hyperchat contract to each target chain and then each instance allowlisted by calling `addInstance_()` with the details of every other chain on each instance.
+Testing must be done manually by deploying the Hyperchat contract to each target chain.

+Once deployed across all target chains (supportable by Hyperlane), all instances must be made aware of each other by adding them to Hyperlane's logic via Router.sol function calls.

+TODO: Document Hyperlane setup process

 ## Authors